 Welding is one of the most common processes in metal fabrication used by industries.
 In other words, welding is a process used to join metals together using heat and pressure, also known as fusion.
-The inception of welding dates to the 18th century, when metals were joined by merely heating them together.
-In the modern world, welding is an integral part of industrial work environments; from shipbuilding to aeronautics to car manufacturing, it is essential for any metal fabrication.
-And now with the robotic welding program and welding trade school, it has all become way easier.
-Starting from its inception, welding now incorporates the advent of AI (Artificial Intelligence) and Robotics in a new age of welding technological feats.
+The inception of welding dated to the 18th century when metals were joined by merely heating them together.
+In the modern world, welding is an integral part of industrial work environments; from shipbuilding to aeronautics to car manufacturing, it is essential for metal fabrication.
+And now, with the robotic welding program and welding trade school, it has all become way more manageable.
+From its inception, welding now incorporates the advent of AI (Artificial Intelligence) and Robotics in a new age of welding technological feats.

 Welding went through many evolution stages, like robotic welding program and different types of welding defined below:

 |Metal Inert Gas Welding (MIG)||Welds using an electric arc.
 Uses consumable electrode|

 |Tungsten Inert Gas Welding (TIG)||An arc between metals uses a tungsten non-consumable electrode.
 Inert gas acts as a shielding agent.|

 |Flux Core Arc Welding (FCAW)||Two types of FCAW – Self Shielded, Gas Shielded.
 Self-Shielded – Flux produces gas and slag in the electrode.
 Gas Shielded – Gas shielding, flux is tasked with slag production.|